bpfefferle/bearded-dragon-owners/_posts/2021-10-2-what-is-brumation.md

 ## #1) Check For Illnesses

-Unfortunately, some people may make the mistake of assuming their Bearded Dragon is brumating when the reptile is actually ill.
+Unfortunately, some people make the mistake of assuming their Bearded Dragon is brumating when the reptile is actually ill.
 In other words, acting lethargic and not eating (weight loss) could also be symptoms of an illness.
 Therefore, you should always make sure your Bearded Dragon is not sick before assuming it is going through a brumation period.
 Overall, we recommend a vet visit if you're unsure.
 Also, read our page about <a href="http://www.beardeddragonowners.com/bearded-dragon-health.html" target="_blank">health</a>.